camnguyen168/Predicting_Customer-Churn-in-Banking/README.md

 # Result
-XG Boost receiced the highest AUC
+XG Boost receiced the highest AUC,
 Age and number of product are the important variables to predict customer churn